Superconnections and Index Theory: An index theorem for families

 \subsection{Pushforwards}

 Let $\pi:X\to Y$ be a Riemannian map, with compact and spin fibres, and $E\to X$ a complex, hermitian, finite dimensional, $\Zz$-graded vector bundle with unitary superconnection $\Sc$.
-We wish to construct an infinite dimensional complex and hermitian $\Zz$-graded vector bundle $\pi_!E\to Y$ with superconnection $\pi_!\Sc$ that represents the pushforward of this data to $Y$.
-This is to be done in a functorial manner, and it is to be done in such a way that, on choosing a metric on $Y$, $\Dirac_Y(\pi_!\Sc)=\Dirac_X(\Sc)$.
+We will construct an infinite dimensional complex and hermitian $\Zz$-graded vector bundle $\pi_!E\to Y$ with superconnection $\pi_!\Sc$ that represents the pushforward of this data to $Y$.
+This will be done in a functorial manner, and it is to be done in such a way that, on choosing a metric on $Y$, $\Dirac_Y(\pi_!\Sc)=\Dirac_X(\Sc)$.
 This construction will extend the construction of Bismut \cite{Bis} to superconnections.

+\begin{definition} Let $\pi:X\to Y$ be a Riemannian family with compact and spin fibres, and $E\to X$ be a complex, hermitian, finite dimensional $\Zz$-graded vector bundle with superconnection.
+Define $\pi_!E$ to be the infinite dimensional Fr\'echet bundle with typical fibre

+where $i_y:\{\mathrm{pt}\}\to Y$, $i:\{\mathrm{pt}\}\mapsto y\in Y$, and $\Sp(X/Y)$ is the bundle of $\Zz$-graded vertical spinors.
+We endow $\pi_!E$ with a hermitian structure by taking the metric to be the $\Ll$ pairing on sections.
+Finally, define the superconnection $\pi_!\Sc$ on $\pi_!E$ to be the unique unitary superconnection on $\pi_!E$ such that, for any choice of metric on $Y$, $\Dirac_Y(\pi_!\Sc)=\Dirac_X(\Sc)$. \end{definition} \begin{remark} We construct the superconnection $\pi_!\Sc$ below.
+It is easy to see that any superconnection satisfying $\Dirac_Y(\pi_!\Sc)=\Dirac_X(\Sc)$ is unique. \end{remark} \begin{remark} The bundle $\pi_!E$ has a different character depending on whether we take smooth or $\Ll$ sections: in the former case it is a smooth Fr\'echet bundle, in the latter case it is a continuous Hilbert space bundle.
+We take the former as we wish to define superconnections. \end{remark}

-We begin by examining the simplest case.
+We begin by the construction of $\pi_!\Sc$ in the simplest case.
 Let $\mathbf{1}\to X$ be the purely even trivial line bundle with (super)connection the de Rham differential $\ud$.
-We define $\pi_!\mathbf{1}$ to be the $\Zz$-graded Hilbert space bundle with typical fibre $\Gamma(\Sp(X/Y)_y)$, where $y\in Y$, and $\Sp(X/Y)\to X$ denotes the bundle of vertical spinors.
-The bundle $\pi_*\mathbf{1}$ has a different character depending on whether we take sections to be smooth or merely $\Ll$: in the former case it is a smooth Hilbert space bundle, in the latter it is continuous.
-We will take the sections to be smooth as we wish to define superconnections and thus be able to differentiate.
-The bundle $\pi_!\mathbf{1}\to Y$ is hermitian, the metric being the $\Ll$-metric on the fibres.

 The bundle $\pi_*\mathbf{1}$ possesses a natural unitary connection $\nabla^{\pi_!\mathbf{1}}$.
 In order to describe it, we begin by noting that the horizontal differential of the relative volume form is just given by